-5. Uterine Crowding:

-In multiple births, crowding inside the womb of the mother sometimes leads to dislocation of some bone structure of the fetal body.
-Moreover, a fetus that is not in a favorable position may not assimilate the substances from the placenta needed for normal physical and mental development.
+Uterine Crowding: In the case of multiple births during single pregnancy, the uterine crowding may produce dislocation of some bone structure in the developing fetus.
+Hence, fetus is not in the position to assimilate the substances necessary for normal development.

-Solutions and Recommendations:

-The prenatal period is very crucial for the development of the child.
+Solutions and Recommendations: The prenatal period is often considered very critical for the proper development of the fetus.
 Our growth will start prior to our birth.
 When the mother conceives the child, whatever they feel, they experienced and learned that affect the baby throughout life.
 Pregnant women are the backbone for the birth of the healthiest child.
 Various genetic and environmental factors can significantly affect the development of the child among them most of the genetic factors are not in our hands to control while the environmental factors can be controlled at the maximum fullest extent.